From Shortboard to Stand Up Paddle

 Fact is SUP is here to stay, it's growing, and by it's easy to get along with other surfers without ruining it for everybody else.

-going into the surf on a Stand Up Paddle board, be realistic about your skills: heading out into waves, especially where short boarders are present, without good balance, and wave awareness is asking for trouble.
+If you are going into the surf on a Stand Up Paddle board, be realistic about your skills: heading out into waves, especially where short boarders are present, without good balance, and wave awareness is asking for trouble.
 Just because you're a star on your shorty, doesn't mean the same on your SUP.

 For starters, you can't duck dive like a short boarder, so your big board will be free to clobber others.
 It's super easy to end up in a situation where you fall off on the inside of a surfer, and before you know it your board is heading for him.
 Maybe you'll ding his board, or worst still his head.